8 Architecture Movies Every Architect Should Watch

 What is your favorite movie where architecture is at the forefront?
 Please comment below.
 Question by @AsliiSay #PAtalks #architecture #architect #architecturelovers #movies #amazingarchitecture #architecturestudents #design #designer #building #parametric #parametricarchitecture #parametricdesign #architecturefirm #architectureoffice #futurearchitect #architecturestudent #architecturestudents #amazingarchitecture #archilovers #ilovearchitecture #architectanddesign #paarchitecture #architectural #architecturaldigest #architecture_best

-She created a list of movies every architect have to watch during his/her architecture career.
-Some of these movies discuss one house, some discuss a street, a city in today or the past or the future, some talk about architects and their role in the society and some mention architectural trends like modern architecture, postmodern architecture.
+In this list there are movies that talk about one house, some discuss a street, some talk about architects and their role in the society and some mention architectural trends like modern architecture, postmodern architecture.